Zareel/CodingJourney-Learning/Readme.md

-# Live class from Hithesh
+# Live class from Hithesh Chaudhary

 ## A class about hosting your webpage for free